 - Risk Factors

-Chronic fatigue syndrome (CFS) or systemic exertion intolerance disease (SEID) facts
+Facts you should know about chronic fatigue syndrome (CFS) or systemic exertion intolerance disease (SEID)

-- Chronic fatigue syndrome (CFS) is defined by two major criteria, chronic severe fatigue for at least six months not caused by a diagnosable disease or relieved with rest and at least four other specific symptoms that occur at the same time or after the development of severe fatigue.
+- Chronic fatigue syndrome (CFS) is defined by two major criteria, chronic severe fatigue for at least 6 months not caused by a diagnosable disease or relieved with rest and at least four other specific symptoms that occur at the same time or after the development of severe fatigue.
 In 2015, the Institute of Medicine proposed a new name for this syndrome -- systemic exertion intolerance disease (SEID).
+It is also known as myalgic encephalomyelitis (MC) or CSF/MC.
+New guidelines are being developed.

 - The cause of chronic fatigue syndrome (CFS or SEID) is unknown.